-More drowning and near drowning incidents take place in the U.S during the month of June than any other month of the year.
+More fatal and non-fatal drowning incidents occur in the U.S. during June than in any other month.

 Nearly 80% of drowning victims are male.
-Also, African-American children ages 5 to 19 drown at rates 5.5 times higher than Caucasian children.
-This disparity is greatest among those 11-12 years where African Americans drown in swimming pools at rates 10 times those of Caucasians.
+Also, African-American children age 5 to 19 drown at rates 5.5 times higher than Caucasian children.
+This disparity is greatest among those 11-12 years where African Americans drown in swimming pools at rates ten times those of Caucasians.

 Drowning is predictable, incredibly fast and quiet: Most children who drown are out of sight for less than 5 minutes.
 Drowning can occur in as little as two minutes and victims do not signal for help.
 In addition, 70% of drownings happen during non-swim times.